LalResearchGroup/Channel_Distances/ReadME.md

 ## Content

-The GitHub repository contains all Supplementary Tables of the manuscript paper.
+The GitHub repository contains all Supplementary Tables of the corresponding manuscript.